neuroinformatics-unit/datashuttle/docs/source/pages/documentation.md

 ```

-Now setup is complete!
-Configuration settings can be edited at any time with the `update-config` command [(TODO LINK)].
-Alternatively, custom *configuration* files can be supplied using the `supply-config` command[(TODO LINK)] (this greatly simplifies setting up projects across multiple *local* machines).
+Now setup is complete! _Configuration_ settings can be edited at any time with the `update-config` command.
+Alternatively, custom *configuration* files can be supplied using the `supply-config` command (this simplifies setting up projects across multiple *local* machines).

-Next, we can start setting up the project by automatically creating project folder trees that conform to a standardised specification.
+Next, we can start setting up the project by automatically creating standardised project folder trees.

-### Creating *subject* and *session* folders
+## Creating *subject* and *session* folders

-In a typical neuroscience experiment, a data-collection session begins by creating the folder for the current subject name (e.g. mouse, rat) and current session name.
+In a typical neuroscience experiment, a data-collection session begins by creating the folder for the current subject (e.g. mouse, rat) and current session.
 Once created, the data for this session is stored in the created folder.

-The command `make-sub-folders` can be used automatically create folder trees that adhere to the SWC-Blueprint (and correspondingly, BIDS) specification.
+The command `make-sub-folders` can be used automatically create folder trees that adhere to the [SWC-Blueprint](https://swc-blueprint.neuroinformatics.dev/) specification.
 The linked specifications contain more detail, but at it's heart this requires:

-All subjects are given a numerical (integer) number that is prefixed with the key `sub-`.
-All sessions are also given a numerical (integer) number that is prefixed with the key `ses-`.
+- All subjects are given a numerical (integer) number that is prefixed with the key `sub-`.
+- All sessions are also given a numerical (integer) number that is prefixed with the key `ses-`.

 Following this, optional information can be included in the form of key-value pairs.
 For example, a folder tree for *subject 1*, *session 1*  with *behavioural* data that includes the date of each session in the *session* folder name would be: